IAIA25 Sessions

 Conference Topic: G3.
 Biodiversity and ecology

-Bioregional Impact Assessment is an innovative approach to the evolution of EIA and SEA by blending the concepts and philosophy of Bioregionalism with the practice of Impact Assessment.
-This workshop explores the concept and tenets of Bioregional thinking and how this could be applied to IA to improve outcomes.
+Bioregional Impact Assessment is an innovative approach to the evolution of IA by blending the concepts and philosophy of Bioregionalism with the practice of Impact Assessment.
+This participatory workshop explores the concept and tenets of Bioregional thinking and invites the audience to discuss how this could be applied to IA.

 Acceptance Status: approve